solidi/writing/writing-ideas.md

     1. Update comma: "and it’s a pivot for, now, this new team"
 1. On Names: A Brief Encounter with Guido van Rossum
     1. Key adjacency is continual comedy relating to my name.
-1. Reply All Considered Harmful
-    1. "find it comical."

 ## What is a _____ Anyway?